-for success (see Section D.4 [Stop Reply Packets], page 355)
+for success (see Section D.4 [Stop Reply Packets], page 361)

-'vCont[;action[:tid]]...'
+'vCont[;action[:thread-id]]...'

 Resume the inferior, specifying different actions for each thread.
-If an action is specified with no tid, then it is applied to any threads that don't have a specific action specified; if no default action is specified then other threads should remain stopped.
+If an action is specified with no thread-id, then it is applied to any threads that don't have a specific action specified; if no default action is specified then other threads should remain stopped.
 Specifying multiple default actions is an error; specifying no actions is also an error.
-Thread IDs are specified in hexadecimal.
+Thread IDs are specified using the syntax described in [thread-id syntax], page 353.

 Currently supported actions are: